 Boynton's early activism included co-founding the Dallas County Voters League in 1933, and holding African American voter registration drives in Selma from the 1930s through the '50s.
 Samuel died in 1963, but Amelia continued their commitment to improving the lives of African Americans.

 Civil Rights Movement

-In 1964, as the Civil Rights Movement was picking up speed, Amelia Boynton ran on the Democratic ticket for a seat in Congress from Alabama—becoming the first African-American woman to do so, as well as the first woman to run as a Democratic candidate for Congress in Alabama.
+In 1964, as the civil rights movement was picking up speed, Boynton ran on the Democratic ticket for a seat in Congress from Alabama — becoming the first African American woman to do so, as well as the first woman to run as a Democratic candidate for Congress in Alabama.
 Although she didn't win her seat, Boynton earned 10 percent of vote.

 Boynton remarried in 1969, to a musician named Bob W. Billups.
 He died unexpectedly in a boating accident in 1973.

 In 1990, Boynton Robinson was awarded the Martin Luther King Jr. Medal of Freedom.
-She continued to tour the United States on behalf of the Schiller Institute, which describes its mission as "working around the world to defend the rights of all humanity to progress—material, moral and intellectual," until 2009.
-In 2014, a new generation learned about Boynton Robinson's contributions to the Civil Rights Movement from the Oscar-nominated film Selma, a historical drama about the 1965 voting rights marches.
-Lorraine Toussaint portrayed Boynton Robinson in the film.
+She continued to tour the United States on behalf of the Schiller Institute, which describes its mission as "working around the world to defend the rights of all humanity to progress — material, moral and intellectual," until 2009.
+In 2014, a new generation learned about Boynton Robinson's contributions to the civil rights movement from the Oscar-nominated film Selma, a historical drama about the 1965 voting rights marches.
+Lorraine Toussaint portrayed Boynton in the film.